NagatoYuki0943/xlab-huanhuan/lmdeploy/readme.md

                         System prompt for ChatTemplateConfig.
 Deprecated.
 Please use --chat-template instead.
 Default: None.
 Type: str
   --cap {completion,infilling,chat,python}
                         The capability of a model.
 Deprecated.
 Please use --chat-template instead.
 Default: chat.
+Type: str --chat-template CHAT_TEMPLATE
+                        A JSON file or string that specifies the chat template configuration.
+Please refer to https://lmdeploy.readthedocs.io/en/latest/advance/chat_template.html for the specification.
+Default: None.
 Type: str
+  --revision REVISION   The specific model version to use.
+It can be a branch name, a tag name, or a commit id.
+If unspecified, will use
+                        the default version..
+Type: str --download-dir DOWNLOAD_DIR
+                        Directory to download and load the weights, default to the default cache directory of huggingface..
+Type: str

 PyTorch engine arguments:
   --adapters [ADAPTERS ...]
                         Used to set path(s) of lora adapter(s).
 One can input key-value pairs in xxx=yyy format for multiple lora adapters.
                         If only have one adapter, one can only input the path of the adapter..
 Default: None.
 Type: str --tp TP               GPU number used in tensor parallelism.
 Should be 2^n.
 Default: 1.
 Type: int --model-name MODEL_NAME
                         The name of the to-be-deployed model, such as llama-7b, llama-13b, vicuna-7b and etc. You can run `lmdeploy list` to get the supported model names.
 Default: None.
 Type: str --session-len SESSION_LEN
                         The max session length of a sequence.
 Default: None.
-Type: int --max-batch-size MAX_BATCH_SIZE
-                        Maximum batch size.
-Default: 128.
 Type: int --cache-max-entry-count CACHE_MAX_ENTRY_COUNT
-                        The percentage of gpu memory occupied by the k/v cache.
+                        The percentage of free gpu memory occupied by the k/v cache, excluding weights .
 Default: 0.8.
 Type: float
+  --enable-prefix-caching
+                        Enable cache and match prefix.
+Default: False

 TurboMind engine arguments:
   --tp TP               GPU number used in tensor parallelism.
 Should be 2^n.
 Default: 1.
 Type: int --model-name MODEL_NAME
                         The name of the to-be-deployed model, such as llama-7b, llama-13b, vicuna-7b and etc. You can run `lmdeploy list` to get the supported model names.
 Default: None.
 Type: str --session-len SESSION_LEN
                         The max session length of a sequence.
 Default: None.
-Type: int --max-batch-size MAX_BATCH_SIZE
-                        Maximum batch size.
-Default: 128.
 Type: int --cache-max-entry-count CACHE_MAX_ENTRY_COUNT
-                        The percentage of gpu memory occupied by the k/v cache.
+                        The percentage of free gpu memory occupied by the k/v cache, excluding weights .
 Default: 0.8.
+Type: float
+  --enable-prefix-caching
-Type: float --model-format {hf,llama,awq}
+                        Enable cache and match prefix.
+Default: False --model-format {hf,llama,awq}
                         The format of input model. `hf` meaning `hf_llama`, `llama` meaning `meta_llama`, `awq` meaning the quantized model by awq.
 Default: None.
-Type: str --quant-policy QUANT_POLICY
+Type: str --quant-policy {0,4,8}
-                        Whether to use kv int8.
+                        Quantize kv or not.
+0: no quant; 4: 4bit kv; 8: 8bit kv.
 Default: 0.
+Type: int
-Type: int --rope-scaling-factor ROPE_SCALING_FACTOR
+  --rope-scaling-factor ROPE_SCALING_FACTOR
                         Rope scaling factor.
 Default: 0.0.
 Type: float
 ```